 Differences Between Midgaard and TriadCity

 - Technologically, the original DikuMUD and CircleMUD were written in C; were procedural; were single-threaded; and were driven from a master program loop which handled everything from reading player input to firing NPC behaviors.
 The TriadCity platform is written in Java; is object-oriented; is multi-threaded; and is event-driven.
-The DikuMUD and CircleMUD servers were standalone; while the TriadCity platform is distributed — that is, it marshals compute resources, databases, message queues, memory caches, serverless compute clusters and other infrastructure spread across a large "cloud" of virtual components provided by Amazon Web Services.
+The DikuMUD and CircleMUD servers were standalone; while the TriadCity platform is distributed — it marshals compute resources, databases, message queues, memory caches, serverless compute clusters and other infrastructure spread across a large "cloud" of virtual components provided by Amazon Web Services.
 The list of technologies is here.
 Despite these quite profound differences, our Midgaard behaves surprisingly similarly to the original.
-That's turned out to be a lot more work than we anticipated, and, effort is ongoing to remove or disguise the remaining differences.
 But it will never be exactly identical to the original.

 - The combat systems are different.
 DikuMUD & CircleMUD emulated the armor values, hitroll computations, and multi-sided dice concepts inherited from D&D. TriadCity in one way simplifies these calculations by utilizing straightforward min and max random number ranges.
 Yet in a more fundamental way TriadCity's system is vastly more complex, as these min and max values are dynamically computed in real time based on each character's varying attributes, Skills, Affects, the time of day, the location in the World, and many other variables which all interact in potentially unpredictable ways.
 For Midgaard we've bypassed much of this dynamic variability, to make fighting feel similar to the originals.
 But differences remain.